Become a Host

 That’s too bad.
 You’re missing out on great revenue potential, especially because we have terms of service that guests must sign and acknowledge before booking your site.
 We have hold harmless and indemnity waivers for our hosts, and we also carry insurance that covers all of our hosts for every booking.
 This is not a novel and unproven system; there are plenty of shared-economy platforms in today’s world that have been tested and proven for covering hosts in the gig-economy.

 What about people who stay too long, have a big ‘ol party, and cause damage to my property

 How does it work for hosts specifically?

-2 – During the call we will discuss basic information such as address, lat/long, how many sites, amenities, activities, price, and seasons to name a few.
+2 – During next step we’ll dive deeper into information such as activities, pricing, and seasons to name a few.
 You do not need all the answers; starting basic and simple is usually the best way to go until you become more familiar with the community and platform.

 3 – We don’t even need your payment information until there is actually a booking.
 Once that happens, we take payment from your guest to hold in escrow.

 4 – For landowners who opt to not interact or personally engage with guests, we offer our proprietary Moochpark system that allows you to remotely check-in and check-out your RV guests.
 Most landowners prefer to meet their guests, if only briefly, but the RV community is very friendly and engaging so we encourage a warm and friendly welcoming by our hosts.